BaoTo12/resource-learning/docs/Advanced Docker Learning Path.md

 ### **What to Expect: A Journey into Advanced Docker**

 This document provides an in-depth exploration of advanced Docker concepts.
-It delves into strategies for optimizing Dockerfile builds and image sizes, explores sophisticated Docker Compose patterns for managing complex applications, and offers a deep dive into various Docker networking models.
+It delves into strategies for ==optimizing Dockerfile builds and image sizes, explores sophisticated Docker Compose patterns for managing complex applications, and offers a deep dive into various Docker networking models==.
 Furthermore, it examines persistent storage solutions, outlines critical Docker security best practices, and discusses techniques for performance optimization and resource management.
 The report also introduces Docker Swarm mode for orchestration and provides essential troubleshooting methodologies, emphasizing practical applications and actionable recommendations throughout.

 ## **II.
 Dockerfile and Image Optimization Strategies**